-Upon his release from in 1990, Mandela moved back to the house for a short 11 days before moving to larger and more secure premises in the Houghton suburb of Johannesburg.
+Upon his release from prison in 1990, Mandela moved back to the house for a short 11 days before moving to larger and more secure premises in the Johannesburg suburb of Houghton.

-The Mandela family’s four-roomed Soweto home is now a museum and houses various memorabilia, artworks, awards and honorary doctorates conferred on Nelson Mandela and his family as well as photographs of the family dating back to the 1950s.
-It's one of the major tourist attractions in South Africa due to its deep history and tie to Madiba's pre-presidential life.
+The Mandela family’s four-roomed Soweto home is now a museum and houses various memorabilia, artworks, awards and honorary doctorates conferred on Nelson Mandela and his family, as well as photographs of the family dating back to the 1950s.
+It's one of the major tourist attractions in South Africa due to its deep history and ties to Madiba's pre-presidential life.

-The museum is a short walk from other interestic places to visit in Gauteng like the excellent Hector Pieterson Memorial and Museum, a large, modern museum dedicated to the Soweto riots of 1976, and is located right in the centre of buzzing Vilakazi Street which is lined with welcoming restaurants, cafes and bars selling typical township cuisine.
+The museum is a short walk from other interesting places to visit in Gauteng, like the excellent Hector Pieterson Memorial and Museum, a large, modern museum dedicated to the Soweto riots of 1976.
+It is also located right in the centre of buzzing Vilakazi Street, which is lined with welcoming restaurants, cafes and bars selling typical township cuisine.

-Tickets R60 (citizens of African Union countries R40), kids over 6yrs old R20, kids under 6yrs old, R5.
+Tickets R60 (citizens of African Union countries R40); kids over six R20; kids under six R5.